Invalidity Search - What is it?

 Our experts go through the file history of the patent in question during invalidity and conduct a prior art search that takes into consideration the arguments raised by the examiner and the attorney/applicant.

-An expert takes a close look at the specific patent claims that need to be invalidated, consider the patent’s priority date, and target the prior art that is not listed on the face of the patent.
-Based on the results of our prior-art search, and with the help of our search experts’ knowledge of patent laws, we aim to call into question the novelty or non-obviousness of the patent claim.
+An expert takes a close look at the specific patent claims that need to be invalidated, considers the patent’s priority date, and targets the prior art that is not listed on the face of the patent.
+Based on the results of our prior art search, and with the help of our search experts’ knowledge of patent laws, we aim to call into question the novelty or non-obviousness of the patent claim.

-Our complete process for patent validity includes following steps:
+Our complete process for patent validity includes the following steps:

 Step 1: Understanding and Quick Search